openmhealth/shimmer/README.md

 (If you didn't build the console, uncomment and replace the corresponding `clientId` and `clientSecret` placeholders in the `application.yaml` file with your new credentials and rebuild the API endpoint.)

-## Authorising access to a third-party user account from the console
+## Authorising access to a third-party user account

 The data produced by a third-party API belongs to some user account registered on the third-party system.
 To allow a shim to read that data, you'll need to initiate an authorization process that lets the holder of that user account grant the shim access to their data.

+### Authorising access to a third-party user account from the console

 To initiate the authorization process from the console,